Dr. Elaine Foster

-Associate Dean, DNP and Healthcare Programs
+Associate Dean, Nursing and Healthcare Programs

 Dr. Whitham is a Certified Nurse Educator and is a member of Sigma Theta Tau, the National League for Nursing and the International Nursing Association for Clinical Simulation and Learning.
 She is also a Program Evaluator for the Commission for Nursing Education Accreditation.